 Two Promotions That Target Customers by Name

 According to Dale Carnegie in his best-selling book, "How to Win Friends & Influence People", a person's name is to that person the sweetest and most important sound in any language.
-Here are two marketing campaigns that used that principle to generate buzz.

 Travelodge UK